 As a recording artist, he has recorded & released many of his own works, but also has experience playing in recordings for other artists, including UK singers Aled Jones and Russell Watson with the BMG label (UK).

-Orchestral experiences include joining the Christchurch Symphony Orchestra at the age of 18, playing with NZ Opera, Royal New Zealand Ballet, a series of guest concertmaster appearances with the Secret Sinfonia, and leading musicals (Fiddler on the Roof & Chicago).
+Orchestral experiences include joining the Christchurch Symphony Orchestra at the age of 18, playing with NZ Opera, and Royal New Zealand Ballet.
 As a conductor, he has been involved with conducting choirs, the Christchurch Youth Orchestra, and various ensembles.

-He graduated from the University of Canterbury in 2020 with a Bachelor of Music, studying with Professor Mark Menzies, Dr. Reuben de Lautour, & Dr. Justin DeHart.
+He graduated from the University of Canterbury in 2021 with a Bachelor of Music with Honours, and is currently studying towards a Masters in Music with Professor Mark Menzies & Dr. Reuben de Lautour.